-Areas of Concern There were a couple of concerns noted during this review: • First-aid kit supplies were not maintained in accordance with District procedures.
+Areas of Concern There were a couple of concerns noted during this review: First-aid kit supplies were not maintained in accordance with District procedures.
 One medication found in first-aid kit (Bacitracin) was expired.
-Corrected on-site. • Stained ceiling tiles were observed in the entrance of the clinic.

-· ·

-during this review:

-maintained in accordance with

-Areas of Concern •

-found in first-aid kit (Bacitracin) was

-expired.
 Corrected on-site.

-Stained ceiling tiles were observed

-in the entrance of the clinic.

-Ealland the Anthritian

-Follow-Up Activities:

-The CoSA QA Team will follow-up to ensure a work order is submitted for the stained ceiling tiles.
+Stained ceiling tiles were observed in the entrance of the clinic.
+Follow-Up Activities: The CoSA QA Team will follow-up to ensure a work order is submitted for the stained ceiling tiles.
 The QA Team will work with District Staff to address if any additional action/training needs to be provided on maintaining first-aid kit supplies.
 The CoSA QA and/or Content Teams are available if training and/or technical assistance is needed.

 Safe Environments Review #1 - Outdoors/Gym:

 Area of Non-Compliance None

-Areas of Concern There were several concerns noted durin this review: Playground space and equipment were not clean and/or free of undesirable and hazardous materials and conditions.
-Tall grass and weeds arou playground structure.
-Chipped and peeling paint along handrails accessible children.
+Areas of Concern There were several concerns noted during this review: Playground space and equipment were not clean and/or free of undesirable and hazardous materials and conditions.
+Tall grass and weeds around playground structure.
+Chipped and peeling paint along handrails accessible to children.
 Torn rubber surfacing on playground.
-Iron gates on playground a broken and unable to lock.
+Iron gates on playground are broken and unable to lock.

 Follow-Up Activities:

 The CoSA QA Team is currently working with the District Staff to ensure the required work orders are submitted and all repairs are completed in a timely manner.
 The CoSA QA and/or Content Teams are available if training and/or technical assistance is needed.

-Safe Environments Review w #1 - Classroom Safety: Area of Non-Compliance None
+Safe Environments Review v #1 - Classroom Safety: Area of Non-Compliance None

-There were several concerns noted during this review:

-- Classroom arrival/departure logs were incomplete: - Missing arrival time - Visual checks were not completed for several children. - Missing current date and/or correct room #'s. - Daily Safety Checklists had not been completed in some classrooms. - Stained ceiling tiles were observed in several classrooms. - Toothbrush bristles were observed as splayed and worn in several classrooms. - A broken plate cover with sharp edges was accessible to the children.
-Temporarily corrected onsite
+Areas of Concern There were several concerns noted during this review: Classroom arrival/departure logs were incomplete: Missing arrival time Visual checks were not completed for several children.
+Missing current date and/or correct room #'s.
+Daily Safety Checklists had not been completed in some classrooms.
+Stained ceiling tiles were observed in several classrooms.
+Toothbrush bristles were observed as splayed and worn in several classrooms.
+A broken plate cover with sharp edges was accessible to the children.
+Temporarily corrected onsite.
+Follow-Up Activities: The CoSA QA Team is currently working with District Staff to ensure that work orders are submitted for the noted repairs.
+The QA Team will also be conducting follow-up in ChildPlus, as well as on-site, to confirm that repairs have been completed.
+The CoSA QA and/or Content Teams are available if training and/or technical assistance is needed.